-With a Periodic Tenancy the tenant is required to give 21 days notice to vacate the property.
-With a Fixed Term Tenancy the tenant is required to give a minimum of 21 days notice of their intention to vacate the property on the end date of the fixed term.
-If they fail to do this then the Fixed Term Tenancy becomes a Periodic Tenancy on the actual expiry date of the Tenancy Agreement.
-We advise you that the tenant has given notice to vacate as soon as we receive this.
-We commence marketing of your property to prospective tenants immediately and complete a rent review.
-In most cases, we will not wait until your tenants have vacated to market the property, as this minimises downtime for you.
+With a Periodic Tenancy the tenant is required to give a minimum of 28 days notice to vacate the property.
+With a Fixed Term Tenancy the tenant is required to give a minimum of 28 days notice of their intention to vacate the property on the end date of their fixed term.
+If they do not advise us of this their tenancy continues and it becomes a Periodic Tenancy.
+Any time after the original expiry date of the tenancy the tenant can give 28 days notice to vacate.
+We will advise you when a tenant has given notice to vacate and will commence marketing of your property to prospective tenants and complete a rent review.

 What happens if I want to move back into the property or sell it?

-With a Periodic Tenancy you must advise the tenants in writing, giving them 42 days notice to vacate.
-On a Fixed Term Tenancy the tenant has the legal right to occupy the property until the end date on the Tenancy Agreement.
-You may sell the property at any time, but it must be “subject to the existing tenancy”.
-When selling you are required to notify the tenant in writing that the property is on the market.
+With a Periodic Tenancy tenants require in writing a minimum of 63 days notice to vacate if you or a family member intend moving into the property or a minimum of 90 days notice if the property is to be sold.
+However, on a Fixed Term Tenancy the tenant has the legal right to occupy the property until the end date of the Tenancy Agreement.
+You may sell the property at any time but it must be “subject to the existing tenancy.”
+When selling we are required to notify the tenant that the property is on the market.